nup002/Threaded-VideoCapture/README.md

 useful for
 example when you are capturing a stream and you do not know when it will end.
 You can set the timeout value both when instantiating, and at any other time.
 By default, the timeout is set to 1 second.
-The following example shows how to start a `ThreadedVideoCapture` that will wait until infinity for a single frame, then change its timeout and quit if no frames are received within the timeout value.
+The following example shows how to start a `ThreadedVideoCapture` that will wait indefinitely for a single frame, then change its timeout and quit if no frames are received within the timeout value.
 ```
 with ThreadedVideoCapture(0, timeout=0) as tvc:  # Open webcam stream with timeout disabled.